-Please review the guidelines and recommendations below to be enrolled in a Pre-AP, AP, advanced and DC courses.
+Please review and commit to the guidelines and recommendations below to be enrolled in a Pre-AP, AP, and DC course.
+Both students and parents/guardians please acknowledge each statement by initialing in the spaces and signing the commitment letter.

-1. As a student I recognize that I have to demonstrate independence and responsibility.
+1. I recognize that I have to demonstrate independence and responsibility.
 I must meet the highest standards of performance in any honors or advanced placement course.
-I understand that my success in this
+Honors classes typically require 1-1/2 times as much homework as non-honors college preparatory classes.
+Each advanced placement course may require as much as five hours of homework weekly.

-- Pre-AP/AP/Advanced/Dual Credit course is primarily my responsibility.
-I commit to attend class, study and do well on exams/quizzes/projects and turn in assignments on time. - 2.
-I know that I am committed and cannot transfer or drop Pre-AP/ AP until six weeks, if all criteria are met.
+2. I know that I am committed and cannot transfer or drop Pre-AP/ AP until nine weeks, if all criteria are met.
 Changes at semester will be reviewed based on input from the teacher, student performance (completion of course assignments and/or frequency of tutorials), and availability of space in regular courses.
 A parent/student/teacher meeting is required.
-Dual Credit classes will follow Navarro registration policies, drop and payment deadlines. - 3.
-I understand this class offers increased rigor and challenge, and I agree to request help when I need it and to attend tutorials if I fall behind in class assignments or experience difficulty with course content.
+Dual Credit classes will follow Navarro registration policies, drop and payment deadlines.